Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 In DB-less mode, the endpoint returns 200 OK when all of the following conditions are met:

 1. The current configuration hash is not nil and not all zeros
-2. Successful initial build or rebuild of all routers for all workers
+2. Successful initial build/rebuild of all routers for all workers
-3. Successful initial build or rebuild of all plugin iterators for all workers
+3. Successful initial build/rebuild of all plugin iterators for all workers

 ## Configuring the Status Endpoint

 To configure the Status Endpoint in your Kong instance, follow these steps:

-1. Ensure that Kong is installed and running on your system.
+1. Ensure that Kong is setup.
 2. Open the Kong configuration file (e.g., `kong.conf` or `kong.yml`).
 3. Make sure the Status API is enabled by including the following line: